edsevand/BigQuery-Analysis/README.md

 ### Case 2

-Fatality rate in Italy by mnth 2020
+Fatality rate in Italy by month 2020

 ```
 select